docquantum/unl-uav.github.io/docs/drafts/software/mavlink.md

 ![](/res/img/AttitudeMessage.png){: style="width:150px"}

 The message above is an attitude message that can be used to communicate to the drone what you want it to act like.
 The messages function as a packet and every message is composed of the same commponents.
+A full list of the mavlink packets can be found [here](https://mavlink.io/en/guide/serialization.html).

 ### Message Components

 ![](/res/img/MavlinkStructure.png){: style="width:150px"}

+More information can be found [here](https://en.wikipedia.org/wiki/MAVLink)